aboelkassem/portswigger-labs/Clickjacking/README.md

 # Clickjacking
-The main idea is to fool the user with HTML to click somewhere in the page to do another action in the background This vulnerability requires user interaction.
+The main idea is to fool the user with HTML to click somewhere in the page to do another action in the background.

+This vulnerability requires user interaction.

 # Labs